 Bingo Dabber Letters

 This is another engaging way for children to get a feel for the shape of a letter, without actually having to write it.
 Bingo dabbers are a win-win resource because children adore them whilst you don't have the mess of paint.
 They're great for developing postural control and hand-eye coordination too.
-You can buy bingo dabber activity books from our shop if this looks like something that your little one would love.
+You can buy bingo dabber activity books from my shop if this looks like something that your little one would love.